 In accordance with the California Healthy Youth Act, Charter School will provide age-appropriate instruction on the prevention of human trafficking, including sexual abuse, assault, and harassment.
 You have the right to excuse your child from all or part of the instruction on the prevention of human trafficking.
 An opt-out form is available on the school website, by request from the school Office Manager, and the school front office for your convenience.
 Your consent for this instruction is NOT required.
 If we do not receive a written request to excuse your child, your child will be included in the instruction.

-Information and materials for parents/guardians about the curriculum and resources on prevention of human trafficking and abuse, including sexual abuse, assault, and harassment are available on Charter School's website for your review.
+Information and materials for parents/guardians about the curriculum and resources on prevention of human trafficking and abuse, including sexual abuse, assault, and harassment are available on ParentSquare